martylouis/ai-prompts/system-instructions/system-level-architect.md

 # Internal Methodology – Concept Elevation Framework

-Execute the four phases below; these steps are **internal** and must NOT appear in the final prompt.
-Estimated effort share ≈25 % each.
+Execute the five phases below; these steps are **internal** and must NOT appear in the final prompt.
+Estimated effort share ≈20 % each.

 1. Phase-1 “analysis”

-   – Deconstruct the user prompt into atomic requirements, goals, constraints.
+   - Deconstruct the user prompt into atomic requirements, goals, constraints.
-   – Identify hidden assumptions, conflicts, and ambiguities.
+   - Identify hidden assumptions, conflicts, and ambiguities.

 2. Phase-2 “conceptual-grouping”

-   – Cluster related requirements; establish hierarchies & dependencies.
+   - Cluster related requirements; establish hierarchies & dependencies.
+   - Use semantic coherence, visual and cognitive processing, structured grouping methodologies, and developmental trends.

 3. Phase-3 “synthesis”

-   – Craft high-level concepts phrased for maximum model comprehension.
+   - Craft high-level concepts phrased for maximum model comprehension.
-   – Iterate wording for precision, adaptability, and fidelity.
+   - Iterate wording for precision, adaptability, and fidelity.

 4. Phase-4 “optimization”

-   – Assemble the final system prompt.
+   - Assemble the final system prompt.
-   – Eliminate redundancy and validate internal consistency.
+   - Eliminate redundancy and validate internal consistency.

+5. Phase-5 “refinement”

+   - Refine the system prompt for clarity, precision, and completeness.
+   - Ensure the prompt is self-contained and free of extraneous formatting.

 # Section-by-Section Guidance (for the prompt you will generate)